-Bringing car from Europe to Morocco?
+Bringing a car from Europe to Morocco?

 However, it only works if you want to stay in Morocco for 6 months.
-According to the law, you can only to bring a car from abroad for 6 months per year, maximum.
+According to the law, you can only bring a car from abroad for 6 months per year.
 After 6 months, you must take the vehicle out of Morocco and can come back later.

 HOW TO BUY A CAR IN MOROCCO?

 Don’t be scared to check a car that is over your budget.
 In general, all the prices you see online are negotiable.
-One friend was selling his car online and was asking almost 600 euro more just because he knew Moroccans must negotiate.
+One friend was selling his car online and was asking almost 600 euros more just because he knew Moroccans must negotiate.
 Often, it’s a negotiation for the negotiation, part of cultural habit.

 As you see from the table, if you have a big powerful car, you might need to pay even 800 or even 2000 euros per year for La Vignette (be ready to shake your wallets, Range Rover lovers).
 La Vignette must be paid every January and can be done online.
-Taxes are paid on the car’s, not the owner’s name.
+Taxes are paid on the car, not the owner’s name.

 Register the purchase

-IMPORTANT.
-I did all the car registration process in Marrakech so in other Moroccan cities your experience might be different.
-Also, some friends managed to do the paperwork fast because they bought the car from a car dealer.
+Finally, when you choose a car, time to do the paperwork.
+I did all the car registration processes in Marrakech, so your experience might differ in other Moroccan cities.
+Also, some friends did the paperwork quickly because they bought the car from a car dealer.

 CENTRE VISIT TECHNIQUE

 After, as a new owner, you need to go to the Centre Visite Technique (controle technique des vehicules) where you will obtain the mutation certificate.
-As a standard, new cars only need to get this certificate after 5 years.
+As a standard, new cars only need this certificate after 5 years.
 However, even if your car is only a few years old, you still need to obtain this certificate for registration.

 For newer cars, this certificate will be taken by the car’s registration officers.
 You will not keep it.
-So if you buy a car less than 5 years old, don’t ask the Visite Technique certificate from the seller.
+So if you buy a car less than 5 years old, don’t ask for the Visite Technique certificate from the seller.
 For older than 5 years old cars, this certificate always stays with the car owner.

 Registration on your name